Washington Viana

 Listen to the answers.
 Write everything down.
 In the end, you won't have an "AI plan," but something much more valuable: a map of real problems, validated by those on the front lines.
 And that, my friend, is the only starting point that matters.

 The future doesn't wait for a perfect plan.
-It's built by those who act.
+It is built by those who act.
 Start building yours.